BAkinmarin/bible-quiz-game/README.md

 <a name="bugs"></a>
 ## **Bugs**

-> Unable to get user selection to turn green when correct and red when incorrect.
+> Unable to get user selection to turn green when correct and red when incorrect. **Fixed - 24 Jun 2024**

 > Unable to display 'Hidden Verse' description to highlight the corresponding scripture which inspired question.